 Bohn is a Fellow of the American Physical Society.

 In addition to his work in physics theory, Bohn is well known around JILA for his study of the physics of baseball, i.e., comparisons of the distances traveled by batted balls stored at different relative humidities before being put into play.
 Bohn’s long-standing interest in baseball has included playing on the JILA Monsters team with Jin, Cornell, Coach “Lew” (Heather Lewandowski) and other JILAns in the City of Boulder’s summer softball program.

 Bohn also likes to ski and spend lots of time being a dad.
-He and Jin like to take their daughter to interesting places around the world such as Paris where she practiced drawing the Eiffel Tower, Austria’s mountains where she got to see cows from the chair lift, and China where she met her mother’s cousins and walked on the Great Wall.
+He and Jin liked to take their daughter to interesting places around the world such as Paris where she practiced drawing the Eiffel Tower, Austria’s mountains where she got to see cows from the chair lift, and China where she met her mother’s cousins and walked on the Great Wall.
 Since September of 2016 when Jin passed away, Bohn has focused much of his considerable energy on being a devoted single dad.